Catherine de' Medici's court festivals: Bayonne

 The encounter between the two courts was marked by ritual exchanges of costly gifts and a sustained display of ballets, jousts, mock battles, and decorative arts.
 Several accounts of the Bayonne entertainments survive.
 One spectacle, mounted on the Bidasoa river, is a particularly famous example of Catherine's entertainments as ephemeral works of art.
 The entertainments began with a banquet on the Île d’Aguineau.
 As guests were ferried on decorated boats to the island, they passed, among other spectacles, Arion riding two dolphins, harpoonists spearing an artificial whale that spouted red wine, and six tritons sitting on a giant turtle, blowing conch shells.
 Charles IX was transported on a barge dressed to look like a floating fortress.
 The banquet was followed by a ballet of nymphs and satyrs.
 Brantôme reported that the "magnificence was such in everything that the Spaniards who are very contemptuous of all others save their own swore that they had never seen anything finer".

 The next day, King Charles and his brother Henry took part in a tournament, leading teams dressed as British and Irish knights.
 The theme of the tournament, "virtue and love", was represented by two chariots, one containing ladies dressed as the five virtues, the other carrying Venus and Cupid and many mini-cupids.
 In the tournament itself, little balls of fire were lobbed among the horses as they crossed.
 The royal grandstand was hung with gold-and-silk tapestries illustrating the triumph of Scipio, which Giulio Romano had designed for Francis I. Brantôme recalled in his memoirs that "the Spanish lords and ladies greatly admired it, never having seen anything like it in the possession of their king".
 Another French spectator recorded, "Strangers of all nations were now forced to recognise that in these things France had surpassed, with these parades, bravado, glories and magnificences, all other nations and even herself".

-Catherine believed she had showed Spain that the French monarchy, far from being financially ruined and at war with its nobles, remained a glorious force to be reckoned with, capable of financing displays on a stunning scale, backed by a unified court.
+Catherine believed she had shown Spain that the French monarchy, far from being financially ruined and at war with its nobles, remained a glorious force to be reckoned with, capable of financing displays on a stunning scale, backed by a unified court.
 The point was lost on the grim Duke of Alba, however.
 His letters reveal his frustration that Catherine's spectacles kept interrupting the serious business of discussing how to make war on the Protestants.
 In the end, the Spanish decided the whole meeting been a waste of time, since Catherine had refused to change her policy towards the Huguenots in the slightest.
 The Huguenots, however, believed that their banishment from the talks between the two negotiating teams meant that Catherine had struck a secret deal with the Spanish to persecute them.